-- 1. At any stage of the safety investigation, the safety investigation authority shall recommend in a dated transmittal letter, after appropriate consultation with relevant parties, to the authorities concerned, including those in other Member States or third countries, any preventive action that it considers necessary to be taken promptly to enhance aviation safety. - 2.
-A safety investigation authority may also issue safety recommendations on the basis of studies or analysis of a series of investigations or any other activities conducted in accordance with Article 4(4). - 3.
-A safety recommendation shall in no case create a presumption of blame or liability for an accident, serious incident or incident.
+1. At any stage of the safety investigation, the safety investigation authority shall recommend in a dated transmittal letter, after appropriate consultation with relevant parties, to the authorities concerned, including those in other countries, any preventive action that it considers necessary to be taken promptly to enhance aviation safety.

+2. The safety investigation authority may also issue safety recommendations on the basis of studies or analysis of a series of investigations or any other activities conducted in accordance with Article 4(4).

+3. A safety recommendation shall in no case create a presumption of blame or liability for an accident, serious incident or incident.